 Tourism is Cuba's third largest source of foreign currency, behind the two dominant industries of sugar and tobacco.
 The number of visitors so far in 2016 jumped 13.5 percent over the year to 1.5 million tourists.
 However, the hunt for novelty in Cuba doesn’t conceal its disquieting poverty and struggles: lack of regulation on sex work, ungovernable black markets and creaky infrastructure.
 Everyday in Havana, we inevitably enjoyed the material comforts like all the other tourists while investigating the power relations of the nation as the artists.

 Bread Havana calls attention to the actions of each individual, using the nation’s subsidized, soft, sweet, round daily buns as the vehicle.
 Made of imported flour, sugar, dry yeast and water, the daily bun tastes nothing but pale flour.
-Collaborating with IFF (International Flavor and Fragrance), we designed the bread with a complete flavor that balances the nuances of gasoline, sweat and white ginger flower (the national flower of Cuba).
+With the support from IFF (International Flavor and Fragrance), the bread is designed with a complete flavor that balances the nuances of gasoline, sweat and white ginger flower (the national flower of Cuba).

 In the exhibiton, we invite the audience to a dining experience:

 Freshly baked bread is served.
 Each audience member is invited to break the bread, bite, chew and swallow.
 The hints of unpleasant taste and smell do not drive the diners away immediately.
 The bread’s subtle, odd flavor reminds everyone the warm and sensual nights in Havana.

 2017年四月，我受邀去古巴游访。在哈瓦那的每一天，和其他游客一样，我享受着美元带来的物质富余同时，也因日常的权力关系感到不安。哈瓦那面包记录了我那段旅程的感受：猎奇之外，不是滋味 (leave a bad taste in the mouth)。

 A short encounter in Havana: